Autonomous Underwater Vehicles

-The Autonomous Underwater Vehicle facility provides precisely navigated time series measurements of benthic imagery using Autonomous Underwater Vehicles (AUVs) at selected locations on Australia’s continental shelf.
-While very large-scale surface processes can be addressed adequately by remote sensing and ship-borne systems, characterisation of many marine processes requires the ability to sense at high resolutions in close proximity to the seafloor.
+The Autonomous Underwater Vehicles Facility provides precisely navigated time series measurements of benthic imagery using Autonomous Underwater Vehicles (AUVs) at selected locations on Australia’s continental shelf.
+While very large-scale surface processes can be addressed adequately by remote sensing and ship-borne systems, characterisation of many marine processes requires the ability to sense at high resolution in close proximity to the seafloor.
 The ability to conduct geo-referenced, high resolution, repeatable surveys of marine habitats – particularly those beyond diver depths – represents one of the key benefits of AUVs.
 The facility incorporates a suite of observing programs that capitalise on the unique capabilities of AUVs and provides a critical observational link between oceanographic and benthic processes.
 To support a more complete understanding of natural, climate change, and human-induced variability in shelf environments, the facility generates physical and biological observations of benthic variables that cannot be cost-effectively obtained by other means.

 The AUV Facility is undertaking arguably the world’s first benthic observing program to make extensive use of AUVs for the purpose of monitoring benthic habitats on such a large scale.
 The surveys are broadly divided into temperate and tropical reef environments and span the entire latitudinal range of the Australian continent.